mimblewimble/grin-rfcs/text/0001-rfc-process.md

 * Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
 * Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a developer has been assigned the task of implementing the feature.
 * While it is not necessary that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project contributors will take on responsibility for implementing their accepted feature.
 * Modifications to "active" RFCs can be done in follow-up pull requests.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of implementation.
+We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of software development means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of implementation.
 * In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
 Exactly what counts as a "very minor change" is up to the sub-team to decide; check sub-team specific guidelines for more details.

 #### Postponed